Borneo

 8. Painting batiks on Penang

-The day after that you might be soothing your muscles in the pools of a hot spring, helping to make spring rolls with a local family, or lounging on idyllic sandy beaches.
-And learning how to use a blow pipe (correctly!) has got to be top of most children’s dreams.
+The day after that, you might be soothing your muscles in the pools of a hot spring, helping to make spring rolls with a local family, or lounging on idyllic sandy beaches.

 Family on Borneo beach